obertscheiderfhwn/RTMsim/README.md

 The validation and verification cases can be executed by selecting the appropriate input file and afterwards running the simulation with this input file.
 The input files for the four validation cases are `input_case1_coarsemesh.txt`, `input_case1_finemesh.txt`, `input_case2_coarsemesh.txt`, `input_case2_finemesh.txt`, `input_case3_coarsemesh.txt`, `input_case3_finemesh.txt, input_case4.txt` or from the Julia terminal with `rtmsim.start_rtmsim("inputfiles\\input_case1_coarsemesh.txt")` with the different input file name as argument.
 The input file names are saved in directory `inputfiles`.
 The filling overview is created with the button `Plot overview` or with `rtmsim.plot_overview(-1,-1)`.

-# Validation and verification examples
+# Validation and verification cases

 Three different test cases are available, successfully validating the Julia implementation of the RTM filling model:
 1. Validation of the software tool for radial flow with isotropic in-plane peremablity: The simulated flow front position after 200 s is compared with the calculated flow front postion from literature.